leothomson23/lbu-oop/WeeklyExercises/1GettingStarted/Getting Started.md

 If you complete the exercises above, answer the following questions.

 a.
-What is the latest version of the Java SDK that is available?\
+What is the latest version of the Java SDK that is available?
+ - JDK 21

 b.
-What is the difference between Java SE and Java ME?\
+What is the difference between Java SE and Java ME?
+ - Java SE (Standard Edition) is used for general desktop applications, where Java ME (Micro Edition) is used for creating applications for phones and embedded systems.

 c.
-Which operating system is Java available for?\
+Which operating system is Java available for?
+ - Java is designed to Be used on most operating systems, including Windows, Mac and Linux.

 d.
-What is the most popular IDE available for Java apart from Eclipse?\
+What is the most popular IDE available for Java apart from Eclipse?
+ - IntelliJ

 e.
 What is the main() function for in a Java program?
+ - It serves as the entry point of the program and it can be used to define the logic.